-Cin7 will respond to user requests.
-I wanted to add a filter on the order list to see orders by ready-to-pick status (Something Dear has out of the box).
-Done in about four hours.
+Cin7 will respond to user requests for customisations, particular if they are in the user-interface or simple tweaks to reports.
 The other packages will not do custom development full stop (although they are fast at fixing bugs).
 Requests for new features go into a prioritisation process which is very obscure.

 How does the integration to Xero work?

 The 'integration' is the way data flows between the systems.
 For example, the integration determines what happens when you ship an order or update a customer record.

 What you need the integration to offer

 Firstly, the integration should be financially reliable.
 When the integration fails, you need reports to help you trace the error and fix it.